0x4D31/awesome-threat-detection/README.md

 - [sqhunter](https://github.com/0x4D31/sqhunter) - A simple threat hunting tool based on osquery, Salt Open and Cymon API.
 - [RedHunt-OS](https://github.com/redhuntlabs/RedHunt-OS) - A Virtual Machine for Adversary Emulation and Threat Hunting.
 RedHunt aims to be a one stop shop for all your threat emulation and threat hunting needs by integrating attacker's arsenal as well as defender's toolkit to actively identify the threats in your environment.
 - [Oriana](https://github.com/mvelazc0/Oriana) - Lateral movement and threat hunting tool for Windows environments built on Django comes Docker ready.
-- [JA3](https://github.com/salesforce/ja3) - A method for profiling SSL/TLS Clients
+- [JA3](https://github.com/salesforce/ja3) - A method for profiling SSL/TLS Clients and Servers
+- [HASSH](https://github.com/salesforce/hassh) - Profiling Method for SSH Clients and Servers
 - [Bro-Osquery](https://github.com/bro/bro-osquery) - Bro integration with osquery
 - [Brosquery](https://github.com/jandre/brosquery) - A module for osquery to load Bro logs into tables
 - [Kolide Fleet](https://github.com/kolide/fleet) - A flexible control server for osquery fleets